How To Write The Methodology Chapter

 Also, remember the golden rule of the methodology chapter – justify every choice!
 Make sure that you clearly explain the “why” for every “what”, and reference credible methodology textbooks or academic sources to back up your justifications.

-If you need a helping hand with your research methodology (or any other section of your dissertation or thesis), be sure to check out our private coaching service, where we hold your hand through every step of the research journey.
+If you need a helping hand with your research methodology (or any other component of your research), be sure to check out our private coaching service, where we hold your hand through every step of the research journey.
 Until next time, good luck!

 Psst… there’s more (for free)